-Paw pads act as a cushion.
-The feet bear the brunt of the load of a cat’s weight.
-Paw pads add traction to cats’ feet, as well as keeping them safe from rough surfaces.
+Paw pads act as a cushion, bearing the brunt of a cat’s weight when it runs and jumps.
+Paw pads add traction to the feet and keep them safe from harm when walking on rough and abrasive surfaces.

-There are many different types of pads on cats’ paws.
-There are metacarpal pads found on the front limbs, the plantar pads found on the hind limbs, and digital pads on each paw.
-They are made of fatty tissues, specifically collagen and adipose.
+There are several types of pads on a cat’s paws: metacarpal pads on the front limbs, plantar pads on the hind limbs, and digital pads on each paw.
+They are made of fatty tissues (collagen and adipose.)

-Other than cushioning and traction, there are also other smaller functions that paw pads have.
-In cats, the paw pad’s ability to absorb shock increases a cat’s stealth, allowing cats to walk very quietly.
-They are also used for marking out territory.
+Other than cushioning and traction, there are other paw pad functions.
+The paw pad’s ability to absorb shock increases stealth, allowing cats to walk quietly.
+They can also be used for marking territory.

 How Cat Paw Pads Get Their Colors

-The color of a cat’s coat and skin is colored by melanin, the same pigment that determines skin color.
-Since paw pads are basically skin over fatty tissue, it would have the same color as a cat’s skin as well.
-This is how a cat’s color coordinates all throughout its fur, skin, and paw pads.
+The color of a cat’s coat and skin is due to melanin, which is the pigment that determines skin color.
+Since paw pads are skin over fatty tissue, they’ll be the same color as a cat’s skin.

 Why Cat Paw Pad Colors Change

-Vitiligo is a condition that causes skin to lose its pigment.
-The main characteristic of vitiligo is lightened skin color.
+Vitiligo is a condition that causes the skin to lose its pigment.
 If your cat’s black paw pads turn pink, your cat may have acrofacial vitiligo.

 Vitiligo is a skin condition that causes the skin to lose pigment.
-While uncommon, it is one of the reasons why dark cat paw pads can turn a lighter color.
+While uncommon, it’s one reason why dark cat paw pads can turn a lighter color.

-Vitiligo, by itself, will not harm your cat.
-It is purely cosmetic and will not cause any pain.
-However, vitiligo can sometimes be caused by other medical conditions that may cause pain to your pet.
+Vitiligo will not harm your cat as it’s purely cosmetic and not painful.
+However, vitiligo can sometimes be caused by other painful medical conditions.

-There are types of vitiligo.
-The most common type of vitiligo is generalized vitiligo, where patches of white patches are randomly distributed all over the skin.
-However, there is also acrofacial vitiligo, which affects the paw pads, and around body orifices, like the mouth, nose, and anus.
+There are various types of vitiligo, including generalized vitiligo, where patches of white are randomly distributed over the skin.
+However, acrofacial vitiligo affects the paw pads and body orifices, like the mouth, nose, and anus.

-There are breeds wherein vitiligo cases have been observed.
-This includes the Siamese breed, as observed in this study in Veterinary Dermatology.
-It is believed that these breeds have a gene that causes vitiligo, sometimes causing cats to eventually turn completely white.
+According to the journal Veterinary Dermatology, there are breeds where vitiligo cases have been observed, such as the Siamese breed.
+It’s believed that these breeds have a gene that leads to vitiligo, sometimes causing cats to turn completely white.

-Cats may pass on the gene to their offspring, causing vitiligo in those future cats.
-Despite the presence of the gene, a cat may never develop vitiligo.
-Vitiligo may also be triggered because of stress, or injury.
+Cats may pass on this gene to their offspring, but it’s not guaranteed.
+Despite the presence of the gene, a cat may never develop vitiligo, but it can be triggered by stress or injury.

-The immune system is responsible for fighting foreign substances within the body.
-However, there are instances wherein the immune system attacks the body itself.
-These instances are referred to as autoimmune disorders.
+The immune system is responsible for fighting off foreign substances within the body.
+However, there are instances where the immune system attacks the body itself, which are referred to as autoimmune disorders.

-Sometimes these autoimmune disorders cause the immune system to attack melanocytes.
-This causes depigmentation on the cat’s skin, or vitiligo.
+Sometimes these autoimmune disorders cause the immune system to attack melanocytes, leading to depigmentation on the cat’s skin or vitiligo.

 Vitiligo may also be caused by stress.
-Stress may also be caused by other underlying medical conditions.
-Other causes of vitiligo include exposure to toxins, as well as neurological diseases.
-The symptoms include:
+Other causes of vitiligo include exposure to toxins and neurological diseases.

-Vitiligo tends to start at a young age.
-White spots often appear on the face first, specifically on the nose.
-This moves on to the lips, and the space around the eyes.
-Then, it will begin to affect the paw pads, and other parts of the body.
+Vitiligo starts at a young age.
+White spots often appear on the face, specifically the nose.
+This moves on to the lips and the space around the eyes.
+Then, it’ll begin to affect the paw pads and other parts of the body.

-Vitiligo will continue to spread until 3 to 6 months.
-The extent of vitiligo will differ from one cat to another.
-However, once the depigmentation stops, it will not continue.
-On the other hand, the depigmented areas may eventually re-pigment, and even depigment after that.
+Vitiligo will continue to spread until 3-6 months.
+The extent of vitiligo will differ from one cat to another but, once the depigmentation stops, it won’t continue.

 Plasma Cell Pododermatitis